 Although the next card will consist exclusively of Indian fighters there is always the possibility that Kumar could bring in someone from one of the other promotions in the ONE FC Network in the future,

 "The ONE FC Summit in Singapore was a great experience.
-This was an opportunity to get different perspectives on the sport, from gym owners, owners of different MMA organisations, sponsors, journalists etc. This was also a great platform to meet and interact with some of the most influential people from the MMA world which should lead to more opportunities for FCC fighters and also, in the future, opportunities for foreign fighters at FCC."
+This was an opportunity to get different perspectives on the sport, from gym owners, owners of different MMA organisations, sponsors, journalists etc. This was also a great platform to meet and interact with some of the most influential people from the MMA world being part of the ONE FC network has led to more opportunities for FCC fighters and also, in the future, opportunities for foreign fighters at FCC."

 For more information about FCC visit: http://www.fullcontactchampionship.com/